mintu258845/PasswordManager/README.md

 2. A practical Python test

 # About you
 We want to know more about you.
-So we created some questions and we would like you to record yourself answering those questions and send us back the video file.
-For that, we recommend this website: https://webcamera.io/.
+So we created some questions and we would like you to record yourself answering those questions and send us back either the video file or video URL.
+For recording, we recommend this website: https://webcamera.io/.
 With it, you will be able to record yourself and save the video into a file.
 This will video file should be sent together with your code (described in the sections below).
+Instead of sending us the video file you can also upload it into Google Drive (preferred) or YouTube and just send us the URL.
 We **will not**, ever, publish or share your video with anyone.
 This will only be seen by the technical reviewer assigned to your application.

 If you *refuse* to record yourself but still want to participate in our process you may only record an audio of you answering the questions below.
 For audio recording, you may find a lot of options on the web.
+You can send us the audio file via Google Drive as well by providing the URL.

+**If you opt to upload your video or audio file into Google Drive (instead of sharing the raw file), just add the public URL into your `solution.md` (details below).
+Do not share it with any Nexus Edge email.**

 ## Questions
 The questions we would like you to answer while recording yourself are (please answer in the same order):